whispir/api/source/includes/_api-access.md

 **HTTP 403 Forbidden, or HTTP 401 Unauthorized**

-* Your Authorization header may not be quite right, verify your username and password browsing to [Whispir](http://www.whispir.com) and clicking 'Sign In',
+* Your Authorization header may not be quite right, verify your username and password browsing to [Whispir.io](https://stage.whispir.io) and clicking 'Log In'
-* Try and re-generate the Base64 encoded username and password using the form above
+* If you can successfully log in, then try and re-generate the Base64 encoded username and password using the form above.
+* If you cannot log in, then it's possible your account isn't active.
+Contact your Whispir Administrator, or send a message to our support team at [apisupport@whispir.com](mailto:apisupport@whispir.com).

 **Other HTTP errors or no connectivity at all**

-* If you're still having issues, contact us at [apisupport@whispir.com](mailto:apisupport@whispir.com)
+* If you're still having issues, please contact us at [apisupport@whispir.com](mailto:apisupport@whispir.com).

-## Send a Message
+## Create a message

-> Send your first message using curl
+> Send your first message using cURL

 ```shell
 curl -H "Authorization: Basic am9obi5zbWl0aDpteXBhc3N3b3Jk"